 INTERIOR FINISH COSTS:

-The final cost of a pool interior will vary depending on the overall area, the type of tile or plaster finish selected and the overall complexity of a job.
+The final cost of a pool interior design and instalation will vary depending on the overall area, the type of tile or plaster finish selected and the overall complexity of a job.

 Upgrading to a quartz or pebble finish can add anything from $5,000 to $20,000 to the cost of an interior finish on a standard size pool.